Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 * Configure a Package source in Visual Studio to point to http://54.247.113.114:8080/nuget

-* From the Package Manager Console in Visual Studio execute one of the following command:
+* From the Package Manager Console in Visual Studio execute one of the following commands:

     `Install-Package Sitecore.Mvc.Contrib`